nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 # instead of:
 template fn(a: untyped)
 ```
-This solves a number of long standing issues related to iterators.
+This solves a number of long-standing issues related to iterators.
 In particular,
 iterable arguments can now be used with MCS, e.g. `iota(3).toSeq` now works.
 See PR [#17196](https://github.com/nim-lang/Nim/pull/17196) for additional details.